jtagcat/focusline/README.md

 # focusline

 Focuses text to nth character.
-Dependancy for cowsay, but for other animals
+Dependency for cowsay, but for other animals

 Given a wrapping point, say 80 chars, it will shift the text from focus to fit it.
 When needed, it will wrap lines.